Is Punching Someone in The Throat Effective

 Throat punches are an effective self-defense technique and fine in a street fight.
 In my experience, a punch to the throat ranks up with getting punched in the nose.
 Shit sucks and can make you tear up a little.

 When well executed, a throat punch can be lethal, and I advise that you don’t consider throat punches unless you’re using lethal force for self-defense or feel like your life is in danger.
-In fact, there’s a reason most martial art schools and self-defense classes don’t promote or teach this sort of technique because of the high possibility of killing someone.
+There’s a reason most martial arts schools and self-defense classes don’t promote or teach this sort of technique: because of the high possibility of killing someone.

 How Lethal?

-You see, our bodies are like tomatoes, 70% water.
-Very easy to squish, and you can’t build muscles over some sensitive body parts such as the groin, eyes, temple, solar plexus, and throat.
+Our bodies are like tomatoes—70% water.
+They are very easy to squish, and you can’t build muscles over some sensitive body parts such as the groin, eyes, temple, solar plexus, and throat.
 And so, it’s easy to crush the throat with as little as 70-80 pounds of force.

 The base of the throat (trachea) is among the most sensitive body parts and should be treated with real respect.
-A slight punch, even on the biggest, strongest person, on their trachea, will cause the collapse of the larynx and lead to choking.
-And even once the blunt force is removed, the trachea doesn’t reopen, but it can completely collapse, leading to suffocation.
+A slight punch, even on the biggest, strongest person, on their trachea will cause the collapse of the larynx and lead to choking.
+Even once the blunt force is removed, the trachea doesn’t reopen; it can completely collapse, leading to suffocation.

 Crushing some of the small bones in the trenches doesn’t take too much force and should only be used as the last resort.
 After all, think of what predators instinctually go for when they attack their prey.